jdybuncio/data-science-and-the-supreme-court/README.md

   <img src="images/EDA_Diff_Questions.png" width = 400>
 </p>

-While I convert transcripts to numerical data, I also conserved the transcriptions to be able to apply NLP and LSTM techniques.
+While I convert transcripts to numerical data, I also conserved the transcriptions to be able to create NLP featues and also fit an LSTM model.
 The following shows the 20 most frequent words used in oral arguments after removing Stop Words.
 The <OOV> is a catch call for words outside of the 10,000 most-used ones.

 * **20 most frequent words found**